Top 23 Global Nonprofits Protecting the Environment

 “Our mission is to restore the Earth’s essential forest and wetland ecosystems.
 We envision the Earth in balance — its original vitality and natural abundance available to all, for generations to come.”

 Their approach leverages private funding to access public funding for maximum impact.
-In addition, their founders worked alongside federal and state agencies, private, philanthropic, and community organizations to initiate landscape-scale forest restoration, along with the Gulf Coast.
+In addition, their founders worked alongside federal and state agencies, and private, philanthropic, and community organizations to initiate landscape-scale forest restoration, along the Gulf Coast.

 Since 2008, Restore the Earth has secured over $40 million in private, federal/state funding to reforest over 50,000 acres along the Gulf Coast damaged by Hurricane Katrina.